|

 Brought in as UX Lead during a major digital transformation programme, I was tasked with shaping the UX strategy, managing a cross-functional team, and helping Inchcape transition from reactive workflows to scalable, user-centred systems.

-Coordination between agents, vessels, and shore teams relied on sprawling, manually updated Excel files like these, full of duplicated effort, inconsistent structure, and invisible dependencies.
+Coordination between agents, vessels, and shore teams relied on sprawling, manually updated Excel files, full of duplicated effort, inconsistent structure, and invisible dependencies.

 1. Cash allocation and reconciliation